Welcome to today's edition of the Rush 24-7 podcast.

 Well, West Nile virus.

-Rachel Carson and getting DDD banned, DDT banned, has led to the outro outgrowth of a whole bunch of new mosquito-born diseases.
+Rachel Carson and getting DDD banned, DDT banned, has led to the outgrowth of a whole bunch of new mosquito-borne diseases.

-But because DDT poisoned the water in some place.
+But because DDT poisoned the water in some place, oh, it's desperate, dangerous.

 They had to get rid of it.

-Ladies and gentlemen, at any rate, uh, if you look at the one economy in the country that's as close to a free market as you're going to get, that's based entirely on the principle of capitalism, none of these crises.
+Ladies and gentlemen, at any rate, if you look at the one economy in the country that's as close to a free market as you're going to get, that's based entirely on the principle of capitalism.

 Oh, we have crises in the minds of some of our people.

-And you know, the problems of the world created by that kind and those those variations of those forms of government, we don't have the same problems in this country that they're all discussing and worried about in Davos.
+And, you know, the problems of the world created by that kind and those variations of those forms of government, we don't have the same problems in this country that they're all discussing and worried about in Davos.

 It's tearing us up.

-When they say they ought to unlock seven trillion dollars of wealth, it means how can we rape the U.S. For seven trillion dollars.
+When they say they ought to unlock $7 trillion of wealth, it means how can we rape the U.S. for $7 trillion.

-This is a long story, and I'm not gonna, I'm not gonna bore you with the whole thing.
+This is a long story, and I'm not going to bore you with the whole thing.

-Um, just give you a couple of ideas that they proposed.
+Let me just give you a couple of ideas that they propose.

-The scheme, by the way, which is backed by the UK, France, Italy, Spain, Sweden, and the Bill and Melinda Gates Foundation, was born out of a proposal by Gordon Brown for a larger scheme to double the total aid budget to a hundred billion dollars a year.
+The scheme, by the way, which is backed by the U.K., France, Italy, Spain, Sweden, and the Bill and Melinda Gates Foundation, was born out of a proposal by Gordon Brown for a larger scheme to double the total aid budget to $100 billion a year.

-Now, when it says here that this it's backed by the UK, France, Italy, Spain, that's it means it backed by people from those countries who went to Davos.
+Now, when it says here that it's backed by the UK, France, Italy, Spain, it means it's backed by people from those countries who went to Davos.

-In an endorsement of the report, Mr. Brown said, This shows we can help equip people in countries for a new global economy that combine greater prosperity and fairness, both within and across nations.
+In an endorsement of the report, Mr. Brown said, this shows we can help equip people and countries for a new global economy that combined greater prosperity and fairness, both within and across nations.

 These guys think they can manage a global economy.

-And these people now claim that they have the expertise to manage a global economy.
+And these people now claim they have the expertise to manage a global economy.

 You don't manage an economy.

-You deregulate it and get out of the way, leaving no room for people like this to even have a job.
+You deregulate it and get out of the way, leaving no room for people like this to even have a job, which would be the best thing overall for most people in the world.

 Just get rid of as much socialism, liberalism, and tyranny as possible.